5 min read

 Check out content and practical guides to help inform your enrollment strategies and programs.

-It’s your senior year!
-After years of hard work, you’ve made the decision to apply to college.
+Your senior year is approaching!
+After years of hard work, you’ve decided to apply to college (or pursue a career!).
 Needless to say, this year is full of important to-dos.
-Here’s a checklist to help keep you on track for success when it comes time to apply for college.
+Here’s a senior year checklist to help keep you on track for success.

-Finalize your college list: By the fall of your senior year, you should be whittling down your college list.
-After you’re done, you should be left with a balanced list of around 6-8 colleges representing a landscape of acceptance likelihoods.
+Finalize your college (or career) list: By the fall of your senior year, you should be whittling down your college or career list.
+After you’re done, you should be left with a balanced list of around 6-8 colleges (or careers!) representing a landscape of acceptance likelihoods.

-Consider and Plan for Re-Testing: There’s still time to re-test if you’d like to improve the score that you submit with your applications.
+Consider and plan for re-testing: There’s still time to re-test if you’d like to improve the score you'll submit with your applications.
 Plan ahead and register for an early date!
 Remember to ask for assistance completing a fee waiver if you require one.

-Complete the CSS Profile: If you’ll be applying to a college or university that accepts this application for aid, you’ll want to complete it as soon as possible.
+Complete the CSS Profile: If you're applying to a college or university that accepts the CSS Profile for financial aid, you’ll want to complete the CSS Profile as soon as possible.

 Stay on top of recommendations: Come fall of senior year, hopefully, you’ve asked for a teacher recommendation.
-Check in with your recommender to see that they have all the information they need to write on your behalf.
+Check-in with your recommender to see that they have all the information they need to write on your behalf.
+(This can also be super helpful for your first full-time job!)

 Prepare for early decision: If you’ve decided to apply early, prepare your applications as early as possible, preparing for most early due dates to fall between November 1-15.